 ALC has two state-funded Pre-K classrooms focusing on language and literacy, including phonemic awareness, science, math, and early writing skills.
 The Pre-K program is 6.5 hours of learning—from 8:30 a.m. to 3 p.m.
 Extra instruction for our Pre-K children include science, sports skills, and music.
 Before and aftercare is available through our Extended Day Program—starting at 7 a.m., with final pick-up at 6 p.m.

 Please contact the front office for more information about cost and availability.
 ALC is proud to have been visited annually by state officials and leaders in Early Childhood Education.

-Our daily goal in Summer Camp is FUN!
-Campers participate in karate, sports skills, language and literacy activities, math, art and team games.
-We enjoy in-house field trips, including music, creative movement, nature and story-telling.
+Our daily goal at Summer Camp is FUN!
+Campers participate in karate, sports skills, language and literacy activities, math, art, and team games.
+We enjoy in-house field trips, including music, creative movement, nature, and story-telling.
 Campers can be dropped off as early as 7 a.m. and picked up as late as at 6 p.m.
 Meals and a snack are included.

 Mr. George has been with ALC for 10 years and has worked with children for more than 20 years.
 He is an educator in the DeKalb County public school system and is currently working toward a master’s degree.
 In his spare time, Mr. George enjoys participating in 5Ks and bicycling with his daughter.
 Mr. George loves working with kids to achieve their goals!